 Dr. Brian Park is a fellowship-trained head and neck oncologic surgeon and otolaryngologist based at Mass.
 Eye and Ear, Newton-Wellesley.
-He received his undergraduate degree from Massachusetts Institute of Technology in 1995 and his medical degree from State University of New York Upstate Medical University in 2002.
-He then stayed there to complete his general surgery internship in 2003 and residency in otolaryngology—head and neck surgery in 2007.
-In 2009, he completed his fellowship in head and neck oncologic surgery at the University of Pittsburgh Medical Center.
+He earned his undergraduate degree from Massachusetts Institute of Technology and his medical degree from State University of New York Upstate Medical University.
+He stayed there to complete his general surgery internship and residency in otolaryngology—head and neck surgery.
+Subsequently, he completed his fellowship in head and neck oncologic surgery at the University of Pittsburgh Medical Center.
 Now, he is an Instructor in Otolaryngology at Harvard Medical School.

-Board-certified in otolaryngology, Dr. Park serves as the Director of the Multidisciplinary Head and Neck Tumor Board for the Vernon Cancer Center at Newton-Wellesley Hospital.
+Board-certified in otolaryngology, Dr. Park serves as the director of the Multidisciplinary Head and Neck Tumor Board for the Vernon Cancer Center at Newton-Wellesley Hospital (NWH), a collaboration with Massachusetts General Hospital's Department of Oncology.
+This center will be soon renamed as the MGH Cancer Center at NWH.
+Dr. Park is an associate member of our Division of Head and Neck Surgical Oncology.
 He is a member of many national otolaryngology organizations and has published a number of peer-reviewed articles in the field.
 He also has his Masters in Public Health, concentrated in epidemiology and biostatistics, from Boston University School of Public Health.

 Dr. Park’s clinical interests include head and neck cancer surgery, thyroid surgery, salivary gland surgery, and nasal and sinus surgery.